finos/rune-dsl/documentation/documentation.rst

 The above example builds an interest rate calculation using aliases to define the *calculation amount*, *rate* and *day count fraction* as temporary variables, and finally assigns the *fixed amount* output as the product of those three variables.

-Utility Function
+Short-Hand Function
-""""""""""""""""
+"""""""""""""""""""

-Utility functions are functions which are designed to provide a compact syntax for operations that need to be frequently invoked in the model - for instance, model indirections when the corresponding model tree expression may be too long or cumbersome:
+Short-hand functions are functions which are designed to provide a compact syntax for operations that need to be frequently invoked in the model - for instance, model indirections when the corresponding model expression may be deemed too long or cumbersome:

 .. code-block:: Haskell